masbug/flysystem-google-drive-ext/README.md

 It also contains an adaptation of [Google_Http_MediaFileUpload](https://github.com/google/google-api-php-client/blob/master/src/Google/Http/MediaFileUpload.php) by Google.
 I've added support for resumable uploads directly from streams (avoiding copying data to memory).

 TeamDrive support was implemented by Maximilian Ruta - [Deltachaos](https://github.com/Deltachaos).

+Adapter rewrite for Flysystem V2 and various fixes were implemented by [erikn69](https://github.com/erikn69).